michaellaszlo/cursor-maintenance/README.md

 - a **new cursor position** in the formatted text

-## Implementing the retrospective approach
+## Using the retrospective approach

 After loading `cursor_maintainer.js`, instantiate a retrospective cursor
 maintainer: